kprussing/pandoc-acro/doc/contributing.rst

     works as expected if appropriate

 The development uses nox_ to aide with testing multiple Python versions and linting the code and documentation.
-It uses the conda_ backend to manage the virtual environment to make sure Pandoc_ is available.
+It uses the conda_ back end to manage the virtual environment to make sure Pandoc_ is available.
-Therefore, you must have ``conda`` on your search path along for ``nox``.
+Therefore, you must have ``conda`` on your search path for ``nox`` to succeed.
 To run the full suite (that must all pass), use

 .. code:: bash